iokats/microservices_test/HELP.md

 * [Sharing build logic between subprojects Sample](https://docs.gradle.org/current/samples/sample_convention_plugins.html)

 ### Docker
+Docker is a platform for developing, shipping, and running applications in containers.
+It simplifies application deployment by providing a consistent environment across different systems.
+With Docker, developers can build, test, and deploy applications quickly and efficiently, improving collaboration and productivity.

+#### Docker Architecture
+Docker architecture consists of five main components: server, client, container, image, volume and registry.
+1. **Docker Server** typically refers to the Docker Engine, which is the core component of the Docker platform responsible for creating and managing containers.
+It provides an API and command-line interface (CLI) for interacting with containers, allowing users to build, run, and manage containerized applications.
+The Docker Engine runs as a daemon process on the host operating system and manages container lifecycle, networking, storage, and other container-related tasks.
+2. The **Docker Client** is a command-line interface (CLI) tool used to interact with the Docker Engine, allowing users to build, run, and manage Docker containers.
+It sends commands to the Docker Engine via its REST API, enabling users to perform various tasks such as creating, starting, stopping, and inspecting containers, as well as managing Docker images, networks, volumes, and more.
+The Docker Client provides a simple and intuitive interface for developers and administrators to work with Docker containers and related resources.
+3. A **Docker Container** is a lightweight, standalone, and executable package that contains everything needed to run a software application, including code, runtime, system libraries, and dependencies.
+Containers provide a consistent and isolated environment for running applications, allowing them to be easily deployed across different systems without changes.
+Docker containers are portable, scalable, and efficient, making them ideal for packaging, shipping, and deploying applications in various environments, from development to production.
+4. A **Docker Image** is a preconfigured template that specifies what should be included in a Docker container.
+Usually, images are downloaded from websites like Docker Hub.
+However, it’s also possible to create a custom image with the help of Dockerfile.
+5. The **Docker Registry** is a central repository that stores and manages Docker images.
+It is a server-based system that lets users store and share Docker images with others, making it easy to distribute and deploy applications.
+The most notable Docker registry is Docker Hub.
+6. **Docker Volumes** are a feature that allows data to persist beyond the lifespan of a container.
+They provide a way to manage and store data separately from the container's filesystem, enabling data sharing between containers and between the host machine and containers.
+Volumes are commonly used for storing databases, log files, configuration files, and other persistent data in Dockerized applications.
+They offer flexibility, scalability, and performance benefits, making them essential for building reliable and scalable container-based systems

+#### References
 * [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/#uninstall-docker-engine)
 * [How To Install and Use Docker Compose on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)
 * [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/)
 * [Unlock the Full Potential of Docker: Run Docker-Compose without Sudo](https://sujanrajtuladhar.com.np/unlock-the-full-potential-of-docker-run-docker-compose-without-sudo)
 * [Docker Cheat Sheet: All the Most Essential Commands in One Place](https://www.hostinger.com/tutorials/docker-cheat-sheet?ppc_campaign=google_search_generic_hosting_all&bidkw=defaultkeyword&lo=20215&gad_source=1&gclid=EAIaIQobChMIw4a4gIPbhAMVjZZoCR2HvQYzEAAYAiAAEgI_z_D_BwE#Clean_Up_Commands)
 * [Docker cheatsheet](https://quickref.me/docker.html)

 ### Persistence
 [The Spring official guide](https://github.com/spring-guides/tut-spring-boot-kotlin?tab=readme-ov-file#persistence-with-jpa)